editorconfig/editorconfig-emacs/README.md

 Typically it will occur when the major-mode is not defined using `define-derived-mode` (`rpm-spec-mode` is an example for this).
-Please feel free to submit issues if you find these modes!
+Please feel free to submit issues if you find such modes!